 Clinics, Externships, and Internships

 The Labor Law Externship provides placements for students in a labor law setting.
-Students spend two days a week working under the supervision of attorneys of the National Labor Relations Board in Milwaukee, the Wisconsin Employment Relations Commission in Madison, or in other similar agencies.
+Students spend two days a week working under the supervision of attorneys of the National Labor Relations Board in Milwaukee, the Wisconsin Employment Relations Commission in Madison, the Chicago regional office of the Department of Labor, or in other similar agencies.
 They attend hearings, write draft opinions, research issues, write memos, and in general are exposed to the broad range of work done by the agency.
-A weekly seminar on current issues provides additional learning opportunities.

 Student Organizations and Related Activities